remeessalam/scanf/copycode.md

                 Enhancing Operations with Advanced Technology.
               </h2>
               <p className="desc">
-                Welcome to [you company name] —where technology meets innovation to drive your success.
+                Welcome to SCANF —where technology meets innovation to drive your success.
 We specialize in creating powerful digital experiences and delivering solutions that simplify complex challenges.
 With a wide range of services from mobile and web